marcosoft47/freenect-python/README.md

 # freenect-python
-Everything I gathered from freenect's python wrapper **Note:** The File _eznect.py_ was made to simplify some stuff.
+Everything I gathered from freenect's python wrapper **Note:** The file `eznect.py` was made to simplify some stuff.
 Feel free to add it in your projects!

 # Installation